reactjs/react.dev/src/content/learn/lifecycle-of-reactive-effects.md

 <Intro>

-Effects have a different lifecycle from components.
+Effects have a different lifecycle from Components.
 Components may mount, update, or unmount.
 An Effect can only do two things: to start synchronizing something, and later to stop synchronizing it.
 This cycle can happen multiple times if your Effect depends on props and state that change over time.
 React provides a linter rule to check that you've specified your Effect's dependencies correctly.
 This keeps your Effect synchronized to the latest props and state.

 </Intro>

 <YouWillLearn>

-- How an Effect's lifecycle is different from a component's lifecycle
+- How an Effect's lifecycle is different from a Component's lifecycle
 - How to think about each individual Effect in isolation
 - When your Effect needs to re-synchronize, and why
 - How your Effect's dependencies are determined